HORACE BEET 1893–1918

 He died of influenza in a base military hospital in France at Wimille, near the coast north of Boulogne.

-His service record has not been found.
-It is likely that he was in the army before the outbreak of war.
-His award of the 1914 Star proves he was fighting in France in the first sixteen weeks of the war.
+His service record has not been found but he was in the army before the outbreak of war.
+His award of the 1914 Star shows he was fighting in France during the first sixteen weeks of the war and would therefore have been a member of the regular army.
+His qualifying date for the 1914 Star was 16 August 1914.

 Horace’s widow Alice married Arthur William Smith in 1920 and lived in Radcliffe for the rest of her life.
 Alice and her second husband had 3 children; the eldest William was killed 23rd November 1941 in action in the Middle East in WW2.
 He served with the York and Lancaster Regiment and is buried Knightsbridge War Cemetery Acroma, Libya.